pointOfive/Home/Analysis/README.md

 </details>

+## Modernized Statistical Analysis

+The final two custom data pipelining functionalities concern themselves with "classical" exercises specific to `Linear Model` operationalization, but they allow us to carry desirable statistical analysis capabilities forward into the modern supervised learning framework.
+The following example demonstrates the synergistic integration of regularization and uncertainty quantification in the context of multiplicative association identificaiton in classification settings.
+Please visit [this AWS server](www.google.com) to explore the live interactable version of this plot.

+[PUT A LINKABLE SCREENSHOT HERE]

-Supervised learning techniques such as `Random Forests`, `Support Vector Machines` (via the `Kernel Trick`), and `Gradient Boosted Trees` identify extremely complex higher order interaction associations automatically, whereas any higher order interaction associations examined in the context of `Linear Models` require explicit *a priori* specification and construction.
+Methodoloigies such as `Random Forests`,
+`Support Vector Machines` (via the `Kernel Trick`), and `Gradient Boosted Trees` automatically leverage extremely complex higher order interaction associations, but any higher order interaction associations to be considered in the context of `Linear Models` require explicit *a priori* specification and construction.
 As a result, one cannot hope to realistically rival the complexity of modern predictive machine learning methodologies using